gwildu/gwi-vue-components/README.md

-# A library for custom vue components
+# A library for customizable vue components

 ## Install